Breast Imaging Research Group

 • Greater precision of image-guided biopsy

-• Pre-surgical statging prior to breast conservation
+• Pre-surgical staging prior to breast conservation

 • Breast density measurement for breast cancer risk assessment